-Mind in Bradford’s client-led newsletter spreading news and views on mental health and wellbeing.
+Write Mind is all about spreading news and views on mental health and wellbeing.

 It’s a mixture of news about Mind in Bradford, articles on mental health, tips on wellbeing and creative writing pieces by our talented clients.
 Our aim is to address the stigma surrounding mental health and create a safe space to share stories.

-We welcome varied content from wellbeing tips and messages of support to longer, feature-length articles and creative writing (Poems, short stories).
-Submissions can be printed anonymously if you prefer.
+We welcome varied content from wellbeing tips and messages of support to longer, feature-length articles and creative writing (poems, short stories).
+Submissions can be printed anonymously if you prefer or with your name.